elodiegermani/hcp_multi_pipelines/README.md

 ### `results`

 This directory contains notebooks and scripts that were used to analyze the results of the experiments.
-These notebooks were used to evaluate data compatibility between data obtained from different pipelines.
+These notebooks were used to evaluate the quality of data obtained from different pipelines.

 ### `figures`